-There are specific requirements for existing installations in this Code that could differ from those found in the latest or previous editions of ASME A17.1 Safety Code for Elevators and Escalators.
+There are specific requirements for existing installations in this Code that could differ from those found in the latest or previous editions of ASME A17.1/CSA B44.

-Existing installations, as a minimum, shall meet the requirements of this Code or ASME A17.1, Safety Code for Elevators and Escalators; or ASME A17.7/CSA B44.7, Performance Based Safety Code for Elevators and Escalators (see Section 1.3).
+Existing installations, as a minimum, shall meet the requirements of this Code or ASME A17.1/CSA B44 or ASME A17.7/CSA B44.7 (see Section 1.3).
 If an existing installation does not meet the requirements of this Code, it shall be upgraded.
 If an existing installation was required to meet more stringent requirements, it shall continue to meet those requirements.

-Existing installations shall also meet the following requirements in the current edition of ASME A17.1, Safety Code for Elevators and Escalators:
+Existing installations shall also meet the following requirements in the current edition of ASME A17.1/CSA B44:

-(a) Section 8.1, Security.

-- (b) Section 8.6, Maintenance, Repair, and Replacement. - (c) Section 8.7, Alterations.
+- (a) Section 8.1, Security. - (b) Section 8.6, Maintenance, Repair, Replacement, and Testing. - (c) Section 8.7, Alterations.
 Alterations, if made, shall conform to the applicable requirements of this Section.
-The applicable requirements in ASME A17.1, Section 8.7, could be more stringent than the requirements in ASME A17.3.
-The more stringent of the two shall be adhered to. - (d) Section 8.9, Code Data Plate. - (e) Section 8.10, Acceptance Inspections and Tests.
-Altered equipment shall comply with the applicable inspection and test requirements of this Section. - (f) Section 8.11, Periodic Inspections and Tests.
+The applicable requirements in ASME A17.1/CSA B44, Section 8.7, could be more stringent than the requirements in ASME A17.3.
+The more stringent of the two shall be adhered to.

+- (d) Section 8.9, Code Data Plate. - (e) Section 8.10, Acceptance Inspections and Tests.
+Altered equipment shall comply with the applicable inspection and test requirements of this Section. - (f) Section 8.11, Periodic Inspections and Witnessing of Tests.